 - 1. Make sure the sliding surfaces of the stanchion tubes and the wiper rings are absolutely clean. - 2.
-Clean the suspension fork, if it is soiled, directly after the ride with plenty of water and a soft sponge (e). - 3.
-After washing your bike, spray the stanchion tubes of the suspension fork with a little grease spray (f) approved by the manufacturer or apply a very thin film of hydraulic oil.
-Compress the fork several times and wipe off excess lubricant with a clean rag before you set off for your next ride.

-- 4. Do not use a steam jet or aggressive cleaning agents for cleaning!
-Ask your SCOTT dealer for an appropriate cleaning agent (a). - 5.
-If your suspension fork has steel coils, you should regularly have the coils cleaned (b) and lubricated with a non-corrosive resin-free grease.
+Clean the suspension fork, if it is soiled, directly after the ride with plenty of water and a soft sponge (a). - 3.
+After washing your bike, spray the stanchion tubes of the suspension fork with a little grease spray (b) approved by the manufacturer or apply a very thin film of hydraulic oil.
+Compress the fork several times and wipe off excess lubricant with a clean rag before you set off for your next ride. - 4.
+Do not use a steam jet or aggressive cleaning agents for cleaning!
+Ask your SCOTT dealer for an appropriate cleaning agent. - 5.
+Forks with air suspension have to be checked regularly for air pressure, as the air escapes over time (c). - 6.
+If your suspension fork has steel coils, you should regularly have the coils cleaned and lubricated with a non-corrosive resin-free grease.
 Some fork manufacturers provide special greases for fork maintenance.
 Strictly observe the recommendations of the manufacturers.
-These are routines for the suspension fork service centre. - 6.
-Suspension forks with pneumatic springs must be checked regularly for air pressure (c), since the air escapes over time.
+These are routines for the suspension fork service centre.